Agent skill for pagerank-analyzer - invoke with $agent-pagerank-analyzer

 Suggestions

-Make code examples fully executable by replacing undefined helper functions with actual implementations or realistic inline code that demonstrates the complete workflow.
+Make code examples fully executable by replacing undefined helper functions with actual implementations or concrete MCP tool calls, and ensure examples use realistic, complete parameter values.

 | Dimension | Reasoning | Score |